Kristina01111000/Drws_site/README.md

 he still wants the quiz
 deleted startquestion account
 - the video on the promo page was deleted from the youtube account -> no response yet

+Crop out black from about dr w on promo page, also make a second one that has part of his torso cropped Look at the youtube channel for links -> not there, deleted?